btbenson/pdsnd_github/README.md

 by Brent Benson that allows the user to:
 -analyze bike share usage patterns between Chicago, New York City, and Washington DC.
--filter by month, day, or not at all
+-filter by month, day, or not at all, error correction included -review statistical results, including median
--review statistical results
 -view raw data
+-advanced tools pandas and numpy utilized

 ### Files used:
 bikeshare.py